HuygensING/suriano/report/README_SCANS.md

 a file name that was slightly off.
 After a thorough inspection this has been remedied by a one-time script.

-Somewherein filza 9 something like that happened too: hundreds of pages had a page number in their file name that was one off.
+Somewhere in filza 9 something like that happened too: hundreds of pages had a page number in their file name that was one off.
 Again, after thorough inspection and with a one-time script, this has been straightened out.